norskeld/cyan/README.md

 ### Three Address Code (TAC)

-This IR lets us handle structural transformations — like removing nested expressions — separately from the details of assembly language, and it's also well suited for applying some compile-time optimizations.
+This IR lets us handle structural transformations separately from the details of assembly language (this is to be done), and it's also well suited for applying some compile-time optimizations (also to be done).

 <details>
 <summary>Definition</summary>